 Mintos is the biggest P2P platform in Europe.
 They have over 170.000 active investors from 70 different countries.
 Furthermore, Mintos consistently has 400.000+ loans available for investment within 30 countries.
 95% of all loans on Mintos comes with a buyback guarantee.
+Mintos’ 65 loan originators have a lot of different options to in terms of the investment possibilities.
+As an investor, you can invest in multiple countries, with different credit rankings, from low to high interest rates and in multiple currencies.

 All of this is due to the hard work done at Mintos.
 They have developed their own “Mintos Rating”.
 This rating method is to rank the 65 different lending companies who are issuing loans on Mintos’ P2P lending platform.
 Mintos’ loan originators offers a lot of customization.
 You can get anywhere from 6% to 19% in interest per year.
 Furthermore, you can diversify across currencies, countries, loan types and between Mintos’ rating scores.
 Lastly, there are a buyback guarantee on a lot of the loans to secure your investments.